atryx/video-converter/README.md

     - Convert that video to another format: Hd480, Hd720, Hd1080 using the h264 codec
     - Generate the HLS VOD using the options for formats as above
     - Generate thumbnails of the parent video(at the moment it extracts from second 1 and 3 of the parent video)
+    - Download any of the above generated files

 # Consideration and limitations